omezquita/PowerAutomate/README.md

 # PowerAutomate
-The purpose of this repo is to store the JSON files for useful Power Automate and Logic Apps automations
+The purpose of this repo is to store useful Power Automate and Logic Apps workflows and expressions

 ## Usefull Expressions
 A list is included below with useful Workflow Definition Language Expressions